Sisters° from ancient Lands

 Voriagh (synonym of Varangian, in Old Norse: Væringjar; Greek: Βάραγγοι, Βαριάγοι) is the name used by the Byzantine Empire and the Eastern Slavs for the Vikings, (víkingar, from Old Norse) traded from their Northern European homelands across central, eastern and western Europe.

-Following strict guidelines in terms of sustainability for material and craft, our small structure relies on two skilled families: one in France and one in India, mastering an infinite panel of techniques, completing each other by offering high expertise and traditional embroideries for several generations.
-In addition to this close relation, we provide transparency and certifications by Oekotex and the BSCI for both structures.
+Following strict guidelines in terms of sustainability for material and craft, our small structure relies on the precious know-how of Anju’s workshop in India, and Rita’s workshop in Lithuania.
+They complete each other by offering high expertise and traditional embroideries.

-Our cotton clothes are made in New Delhi by a high end workshop certified by the BSCI, a label based on the most important international Conventions protecting the workers’ rights such as the International Labour Organisation (ILO) Conventions and other important Declarations of the United Nations, the OECD guidelines for multinational enterprises and the UN Global Compact.
-The BSCI Code includes the ten following key elements to improve the worker´s situation:
+These workshops are certified by one of the three highest certifications in fashion industry: the BSCI committee, a label based on the most important international Conventions protecting the workers’ rights such as the International Labour Organisation (ILO) Conventions and other important Declarations of the United Nations, the OECD guidelines for multinational enterprises and the UN Global Compact.

 The close relationship to these two workshops allows us to have full control over every detail from thread to finished item and can ensure full traceability minimizing CO2 emissions by unnecessary transportation and waste.

 The raw material is therefore elaborated on site: wool and linen in Lithuania, cotton, and linen blends in India.
 We avoid synthetic fiber and chose only organic, Oekotex or RWS certified fabric.